 From your strategic plan, take your brand purpose

-Every brand should have a 5 year plan, and every 5 year plan should have a good discussion of your brand purpose and the values, beliefs and motivations that support that purpose.
+Every brand should have a 5-year plan, and every 5-year plan should have a good discussion of your brand purpose and the values, beliefs, and motivations that support that purpose.

 While the diagram above looks rather crazy at first, this is a great tool for finding your brand’s purpose.
 This is a complex Venn diagram with four major factors, that matches up what the consumer wants, the core values that can steer your team that works behind the scenes of the brand, loving what you do and the ability to build a successful brand and business.
-Find your brand purpose, on the intersection of your meeting consumer needs, fulfilling you personal passion, standing behind your values, success and consumers.
+Find your brand purpose, at the intersection of your meeting consumer needs, fulfilling your personal passion, standing behind your values, success, and consumers.
 The reason I love this crazy Venn diagram is that the intersection of these four circles helps to crystallize the four things you need to do to use build a create a beloved brand.

 1. Focus on building a tight relationship with consumers

 The best brands know their consumers as well as you know your brand.
-Use consumer insights, enemies and needs.
+Use consumer insights, enemies, and needs.
 Build your brand plan and positioning around consumer benefits—what they get and how it makes them feel.
 Ask yourself, how do you describe your ideal relationship with your consumers?

 2. Build around a unique, own-able and motivating big idea

 The big idea is what consumers connect with first.
 The big idea then builds a bond as each touch-point to help deliver that big idea.
-Use the big idea to organize everything those working on the brand should do to deliver the benefit for your consumers—through the brand promise, story, innovation, the purchase moment and consumer experience.
+Use the big idea to organize everything those working on the brand should do to deliver the benefit to your consumers—through the brand promise, story, innovation, the purchase moment and consumer experience.
 Behind the big idea are the elements of the brand positioning.
 What is the Big Idea of the brand that should inspire everyone who works behind the scenes of the brand?

-3. Inspire a values driven culture to deliver happy experiences
+3. Inspire a values-driven culture to deliver happy experiences

 The culture of the organization must steer the people who will deliver the experience.
 Your people become the face of the brand, as they deliver happy experiences that satisfy your consumers.
 Your people will be a major source of creating loyalty with consumers.
 What are the core beliefs of the brand that shape the organization as to the standards, behaviors, expectations?